KaiPereira/portfolio/src/lib/posts/boreal.md

 On day 2, we ate some breakfast and hopped on a bus to get to the VIA rail headquarters.
 It was this really cool old-fashioned style building and we got a bunch of swag and stickers as soon as we arrived.

 We all got these cool yellow buffs that said "VIA rail" and "hackclub" on them, aswell as some "sleep deprived" stickers.
-Lots of people also brought stuff for all the participants like 3D printed trains, keychains, candy everything.
+Lots of people also brought stuff for all the participants like 3D printed trains, keychains, candy, everything.

-I didn't bring anything like lots of the others, but in the future, I'll probably bring stickers to all the events I go too, because free stuff is amazing :D
+I didn't bring anything like lots of the others, but in the future, I'll probably bring stickers to all the events I go too, because getting/giving free stuff is amazing :D

 ![Pasted image 20250828224618.png](/images/Pasted%20image%2020250828224618.png)
 ![Pasted image 20250828230733.png](/images/Pasted%20image%2020250828230733.png)

 After arriving, the organizers held the opening ceremony where we got to hear some talks from government ministers, the VIA rail higher-ups and of course from the organizers Deven, Zach, Christina and others.
-There were so many people, it was hard to know who was who, and I wished I talked to some of them because they seemed like really interesting people.
+There were so many people, it was hard to know who was who, and I wished I talked to more of them because they seemed like really interesting people.

 Most of the people had arrived for the hackathon by now, so there were LOTS more people and the room was nearly packed!
 There were hackers from Greece, Australia, the US, germany, literally EVERYWHERE, it was really amazing!

 ![Pasted image 20250828224701.png](/images/Pasted%20image%2020250828224701.png)
 ![Pasted image 20250828224847.png](/images/Pasted%20image%2020250828224847.png)

-We then went out to science world for lunch, where we had kind of like an information presentation for the train, and then we all fooled around at the playground, must've been very interesting seeing 50 kids all with yellow buffs with "hackclub" on them running around a playground!
+We then went out to science world for lunch, where we had kind of like an information presentation for the train, and then we all fooled around at the playground.
+It must've been very interesting seeing 50 kids all with "hackclub" yellow buffs running around like maniacs, but it's all part of the fun!

 I had also forgotten to pack my passport though, so I met up with one of my family members who brought me my passport.
 Luckily they were going to a day trip in Vancouver, and thank goodness I noticed, because if I didn't have it, I would've had lots of trouble flying back to Vancouver from Montreal!